rukovo/base64-translator/README.md

 Enter your data to encode:
 > This is a test encode for github VGhpcyBpcyBhIHRlc3QgZW5jb2RlIGZvciBnaXRodWI=

 Would you like to do more? (y/n)
 > y
 Would you like to encode or decode? (e/d)
  > d
 Enter your data to decode:
-> VGhpcyBpcyBhIHRlc3QgZW5jb2RlIGZvciBnaXRodWI=
+ > QSBzdXJwcmlzZSB0byBiZSBzdXJlIGJ1dCBhIHdlbGNvbWUgb25lLg==
-This is a test encode for github
+Here's your data:
+A surprise to be sure but a welcome one.

 Would you like to do more? (y/n)
  > n
 Goodbye

 ```